 This section outlines the different options available to you that control how your Android game projects will be compiled.
 The different sections are:

 The Minimum SDK version is the minimum API level that will run your project.
-This is set to 9 by default, and in general this will be fine, but if you add extensions then they may require a higher minimum API level.
+From November 2019 Google has made API level 16 the absolute minimum required, but if you add extensions then they may require a higher minimum API level.

 The second part of the General section covers the CPU Architectures to build for, with the following options available (you can select all of them or only those that you require, but note that each one will add to the final size of the compiled apk):